mijahn/youtube-scraper/README.md

 # YouTube Channel Video Downloader

-This project provides a Python script to download all videos from a YouTube channel using the actively maintained [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.
+This project provides a Python script to download all videos from one or more YouTube channels using the actively maintained [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.

 It supports downloading both **regular videos** and **Shorts**, merges best video+audio into MP4, and avoids duplicates using a download archive.